ranile/material-yew/README.md

 ## Theming

-These components respect the theming applied to Material Web Components using stylesheets.Learn about how to theme Material Web Components
+These components respect the theming applied to Material Web Components using stylesheets.
+[Learn about how to theme Material Web Components.](https://github.com/material-components/material-components-web-components/blob/master/docs/theming.md)

 ## Documentation